derekjdoug/city-explorer/README.md

 - Styled with CSS and Bootstrap
 - Uses Axios for a promise-based HTTP client
 - LocationIQ API used for location data
+- WeatherBit.io used for weather data
+- Movies DB used for movie data

 ![WRRC](./img/city-explorer-wrrc.png)